maschkef/little-linux-helper/gui/README.md

 ## License

-Same as Little Linux Helper - MIT License
+Same as Little Linux Helper - Apache License 2.0

+Third-party dependencies and their licenses are documented in `THIRD_PARTY_LICENSES.md` in the project root.